IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

    a.
 Click **\>** next to Services to expand
    b.
 Notice the color of he dots (Green=Started and Red=Stopped)
    c.
 If Stopped, please start them by clicking "..." next to services, and click "Start All"
    d.
 Starting up of all services takes approximately 30 minutes.

+By default, some of the services have the maintenance mode turned on.
+These services are not required for the BDE course.
+By clicking "Start All", Ambari will try to start all services except the ones with maintenance mode turned on.
+The sign ()

 -------------------------------------------------------------------------